ccallawa/alyvix_doc/test_case_building.rst

 .. _test_case_building_editor:

-.. topic:: Alyvix Editor
+.. rubric:: Alyvix Editor

 Alyvix Editor helps you create scripts using the individual test case objects in a single test case file, and allows you to create more complex interactions compared to using Designer alone.

 .. _test_case_building_editor_launch: